Truck scale: Design concept

 Truck scales can be surface mounted with a ramp leading up a short distance and the weighing equipment underneath or they can be pit mounted with the weighing equipment and platform in a pit so that the weighing surface is level with the road.
 They are typically built from steel or concrete and by nature are extremely robust.

 In earlier versions the bridge is installed over a rectangular pit that contains levers that ultimately connect to a balance mechanism.
 The most complex portion of this type is the arrangement of levers underneath the weighbridge since the response of the scale must be independent of the distribution of the load.
-Modern devices use multiple load cells that connect to an electronic equipment to totalize the sensor inputs.
+Modern devices use multiple load cells that connect to electronic equipment to totalize the sensor inputs.
 In either type of semi-permanent scale the weight readings are typically recorded in a nearby hut or office.

 Many weighbridges are now linked to a PC which runs truck scale software capable of printing tickets and providing reporting features.